alextseni/boardgames/README.md

 The game created for this site is Randix, a variation of the computational game TacTix played in a NxN board.

-Technologies used so far: React, Redux, Bootstrap, Material-UI
+Built with: Typescript, React, Redux

 AI built for VS Computer mode makes use of the minimax algorithm (enchanced with Alpha-Beta pruning).